NikhilVadoliya/Flutter_slider_drawer/README.md

   - Provide Basic Appbar with customization of color, sizes and title
   - Dynamic slider open and close offset
   - Provide drawer icon animation
+  - Provide shadow of Main screen with customization of shadow colors,blurRadius and spreadRadius
-  - Provide RTL and LTR slider open selection
+  - Provide RTL(RightToLeft),LTR(LeftToRight) and TTB(TopToBottom) slider open selection

 # Code